mlabs-haskell/plutus-simple-model/README.md

 Let's discuss the function bit by bit.
 To create TX we need to first determine the inputs.
-Input is a set of UTXO's that we'd like to spend.
+Input is set of UTXO's that we'd like to spend.
 For that we use function

 ```haskell
 spend :: PubKeyHash -> Value -> Run UserSpend